Once you have had these fruits, you’ll always want to have them, again and again, year after year.

 This looks very similar to various other berries in the region however the locals can easily point these out.
 The color of mature berries varies from red to purplish black.
 The berries and the plant have many medicinal uses.
 A small caution – These berries are not to be given to very small children, pregnant ladies, and feeding mothers.

-Apart from these, wild varieties of plums, persimmon, bamori (another local berry), and cherries are also quite common in the Kumaon region.
-The best part about these wild fruits is that since these are not cultivated, these are totally organic.
+Apart from these, wild varieties of plums, persimmon, and cherries are also quite common in the Kumaon region.
+The best part about these wild fruits is that since they are not cultivated, they are totally organic.
 Even if you happen to buy them from a vendor, they’ll still be without any harmful chemicals.

-With the cultivation of high yielding and beautiful looking plums, apples, apricots, and strawberries, these wild fruits are no longer favored by the tourists.
+With the cultivation of high-yielding and beautiful-looking plums, apples, apricots, and strawberries, these wild fruits are no longer favored by tourists.
 Locals still enjoy these.
 So, when you visit us during the summers, do ask the caretaker/gardener to find these wild fruits for you.